truenas/documentation/content/TrueCommand/API/servers/edit.md

    * "groups" (JsonArray of strings)
    * "tags" (JsonArray) : Search tags, Format - ["tag_1", "tag_2"],
    * "connection_paused" (boolean) : Pause the connection.
 Will connect to the system and allow minimal access, but no stats or probes will run on the NAS.
-   * "ignore_alerts" (string or JsonArray of strings) : Types of passthrough alerts to ignore from the NAS
+   * "ignore_alerts" (string or JsonArray of strings) : Types of passthrough alerts to ignore from the NAS.
       * Valid types: "information", "warning", "critical", or "all".
 Submit a null value to reset back to system defaults.

 ### Request Example Arguments